Droopy eyelids, dry eyes, floaters, cataracts, ocular migraines are just some of the eye problems we may have to deal with as we age

 “Please, do not wait to see if your symptoms go away on their own as this may result in permanent damage,” Abreau said.

-She recommends that people 60 an older visit their eye doctor annually to ensure that changes in vision are normal.
+She recommends that people 60 an older visit their vision care provider annually to ensure that changes in vision are normal.
 Diseases like glaucoma and macular degeneration are more common with older age.
 People with eye conditions may need more frequent eye exams.